gregor-grote/homomesy/README.md

 docker run --name homomessy_notebook_server -p8888:8888  -v "${PWD}/homomesy":/home/sage/homomesy -v "${PWD}/out":/home/sage/out sagemath/sagemath:latest sage-jupyter
 ```

-After that, an url will be printed, that can be used to connect to the jupiter notebook server using any IDE.
+After that, an url will be printed that can be used to connect to the jupiter notebook server using any IDE.
+Make sure to use the Python kernel and not the Sage kernel, as the code is written in Python.

+## How to use

+the folder `out` is mounted to the container, so if you want to save some plots, you have to save them in the `out` folder, otherwise they will not be visible to you.